-- Setting up relevant Steering or Implementation Groups & coordinating their activities; - Coordinating the employee (and student or visitor) travel survey and analysis; - Developing the travel Action Plan to promote walking, cycling, public transport, carpooling, technological alternatives to travel, flexible working practices and more sustainable business or fleet travel (where relevant); - Presenting a business case for the travel plan, making the case to undertake this work; - Designing communication or marketing strategies to promote your organisation's Travel Plan; - Liaising with internal departments and stakeholders for example Facilities, HR, Finance, Communications, Green Teams, IT; - Attending staff inductions; - Organising and coordinating events in the travel Action Plan; - Acting as a point of contact for external stakeholders; - Development of relevant policies in conjunction with HR, Facilities, IT, for example business carpooling, remote working or parking permit policies and travel mileage allowances; - Monitoring relevant indicators and updating the Action Plan as required; - Conducting staff focus groups on particular issues as they arise; - On-going promotion of the Travel Plan; and - Publicising successes and reporting to stakeholders.
+- Setting up relevant Steering or Implementation Groups & coordinating their activities; - Coordinating the employee (or visitor) travel survey and analysis; - Developing the travel Action Plan to promote walking, cycling, public transport, carpooling, technological alternatives to travel, flexible working practices and more sustainable business or fleet travel (where relevant);

+- Presenting a business case for the travel plan, making the case to undertake this work; - Designing communication or marketing strategies to promote your organisation's Travel Plan; - Liaising with internal departments and stakeholders for example Office Manager or Facilities, HR, Finance, Communications, Green Teams, IT; - Organising and coordinating events in the travel Action Plan and attending staff inductions; - Acting as a point of contact for external stakeholders; - Development of relevant policies in conjunction with HR, Facilities, IT, for example business carpooling, remote working or parking permit policies and travel mileage allowances; - Monitoring relevant indicators and updating the Action Plan as required; - Conducting staff focus groups on particular issues as they arise; - On-going promotion of the Travel Plan; and Publicising successes and reporting to stakeholders.

-3.4 Who does the Travel Plan Coordinator report to?
+1.10 Who does the Travel Plan Coordinator report to?

 The Travel Plan Coordinator should report to the Managing Director or Chief Executive on the progress of the Travel Plan, as this sends a message that the work being undertaken is important and is regarded as such by senior management.
-This also means that the Managing Director or Chief Executive can report on the plan in Board Meetings or to other stakeholders.

-3.5 Training for the role
+1.11 Training for the role